tarunraheja84/chatsapp/README.md

 ## Features

 - Real-time messaging.
-- Infinite scroll bar for seamless message viewing of past messages.
+- Infinite scroll bar for seamless viewing of past messages.
 - User-friendly interface similar to WhatsApp.

 ## Technologies Used